microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Preview/SpectatorView/README.md

 Building for the Different Platforms
 ------------------------------------
-- When building for iOS ensure to remove the GLTF component of MRTK as this is not yet compatibile with this platform.
+- The HoloLens application will have to be built on a PC using visual studio.
+The iOS application will have to be built on a mac using Xcode.
+However, generating solutions for visual studio and Xcode can all be completed using a PC.
 - At the top level of the SpectatorView prefab there is a component called 'Platform Switcher'.
 ![Platform Switcher](Images/PlatformSwitcher.PNG)
 - Select the platform you want to build for.
 - If selecting 'Hololens' you should see all gameobjects beneath the iPhone gameobject in the SpectatorView prefab become inactive and all the gameobjects under 'Hololens' become active.
 - This can take a little while as depending on the platform you choose the HoloToolkit is being added or removed from the project.
+>NOTE: When building for iOS on mac make sure to remove the GLTF component of MRTK as it is not yet compatibile with this platform.
+It's suggested to rename \MixedRealityToolkit-Unity\Assets\HoloToolkit\Utilities\Scripts\GLTF\ to \MixedRealityToolkit-Unity\Assets\HoloToolkit\Utilities\Scripts\\~GLTF\ when building for iOS.
+The '\~' at the beginning of the GLTF directory name will cause it to register as a hidden asset in unity (https://docs.unity3d.com/Manual/SpecialFolders.html).
+You will have to remove the '\~' when building in unity for HoloLens.
+- After switching platforms, you can build your visual studio/xcode solution from Unity in the Build Settings dialogue (File -> Build Settings).
+Press build after opening this dialogue.
-- Ensure you build all versions of the application using the same Unity editor instance (do not close Unity between builds), this is due to an unresolved issue with Unity.
+>NOTE: Ensure you build both the visual studio and xcode solution for your application using the same Unity editor instance (do not close Unity between builds), this is due to an unresolved issue with Unity.

 Running your Application
 ------------------------